Giant Resonances based on Unitarily Transformed Two-Nucleon plus Phenomenological Three-Nucleon Interactions: Introduction

 The computational effort, however, limits the applicability of general three-nucleon interactions in the unitary transformation as well as in the application in many-body methods.
 Furthermore, to provide an appropriate starting point for the investigation of collective excitations in the framework of the Random Phase Approximation (RPA) the interaction has to reproduce experimental ground-state radii reasonably well---this has not yet been achieved on the basis of chiral two- plus three-nucleon interactions beyond the lightest nuclei.
 As a preparatory step towards the full inclusion of chiral two- and three-nucleon interactions, we follow a more pragmatic approach by using the unitarily transformed Argonne V18 potential \cite{Wiringa:1994wb} supplemented by a phenomenological three-body contact interaction.
-This allows us to investigate ground-state properties as well as collective excitations throughout the whole nuclear mass range up to $\nuc{Pb}{208}$.
+This allows us to investigate ground-state properties as well as collective excitations throughout the nuclear mass range up to $\nuc{Pb}{208}$.
 In a previous paper the influence of phenomenological three-nucleon interactions on the description of ground-state nuclear properties was investigated \cite{Gunther:2010cs} and a good simultaneous description of ground-state energies and radii was achieved.
 This was not possible with the pure two-body UCOM interaction employed in earlier studies \cite{Roth:2005ah}.
 We now examine whether dynamical properties, such as collective modes, show a similar quantitative improvement compared to previous work \cite{Paar:2006ua}.

-Therefore, in this Brief Report we apply the standard RPA to study collective excitations of closed-shell nuclei.
+In this work we apply the standard RPA to study collective excitations of closed-shell nuclei.
 We will show that the results obtained with the unitarily transformed Argonne V18 supplemented by a phenomenological three-body contact interaction agree within $20\%$ with the results for traditional phenomenological potentials like the Gogny D1S interaction \cite{Berger:1991zza}.
 The characterization of these hybrid Hamiltonians in standard applications is mandatory to provide a well-defined footing for predictive calculations like the study of low-energy dipole transitions \cite{Papakonstantinou:2010ja}, and investigations in the framework of quasi-particle RPA (QRPA) \cite{Hergert:2011eh}.